Epistimio/orion/docs/src/tutorials/cluster.rst

     orion hunt -n parallel-exp python main.py --lr~'loguniform(1e-5, 1.0)'

 All workers are optimizing the experiment ``parallel-exp`` in parallel, each holding a copy of the optimization algorithm.
-Adding Slurm options to execute the mnist example with proper ressources gives the following
+Adding Slurm options to execute the mnist example with proper resources gives the following

 .. code-block:: bash